 Skirting Boards, Trims and Gap Sealant

 Wood is a natural product which expands and contracts in reaction to the amount of moisture in its environment.
 A certain amount of movement is to be expected.
 We will leave an expansion gap around the edge of your floor to accommodate this.
-This gap is covered by skirting, toespaces, trims or gap sealant.
+This gap is covered by skirting boards, toespaces, trims or gap sealant.

 Trims and gap sealant are generally installed by the builder sometime after we leave.
 However, we can come back and install these for you, which is why we have listed them separately on your quote.
-Skirting and toespaces are to be supplied and installed by yourself or by your tradespeople.
+Skirting boards and toespaces are to be supplied and installed by yourself or by your tradespeople.

 This is used to cover the front edge of the stair step – it makes the lip stronger.
 We recommend a solid wood, slip-resistant nosing, which can match (or be stained to match) your flooring choice.
-The insert is usually black but an alternative colour can be chosen.
+The insert is generally black but an alternative colour can be chosen.
 Metal stair nosing can also be used.
 Slip resistant strips are usually required by the New Zealand Building Code.